intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 for instance regarding acceptance of new proposals and advancement of proposals to the RSAB.

-Absent specific guidance in this document regarding the roles and responsibilities of the chairs, the general guidance provided in
+Absent specific guidance in this document regarding the functioning of the working group, the general guidance provided in
-{{Section 6.1 of RFC2418}} should be considered appropriate.
+{{Section 6 of RFC2418}} should be considered appropriate.

 ### RFC Series Approval Board (RSAB)